Skip to content

 What’s it about?

-This paper sheds light on the difficulties that the current generation of adolescent’s face.
-Although the title of the paper acknowledges the focus of this study is the transgender adolescent it is applicable to the entire adolescence cohort.
+This paper sheds light on the difficulties that the current generation of adolescents face.
+Although the title of the paper acknowledges the focus of this study is the transgender adolescent, it is applicable to the entire adolescent cohort.

 Why does it matter?

 In this US study, adolescents were defined as 11-19 years with the authors performing a secondary data analysis on a previous survey.
-The survey was conducted over a three year period with an impressive sample size of 120 617 participants which included questions regarding previous attempted suicide (not just suicidal ideation), gender identity and the more typical demographic questions.
+The survey was conducted over a three-year period with an impressive sample size of 120 617 participants, which included questions regarding previously attempted suicide (not just suicidal ideation), gender identity and the more typical demographic questions.

-In this cohort, 50.6% identified as female, and 48% male, with 0.7% identifying as transgender with a further 0.9% unsure.
-A total of 14.1% of adolescents (n = 17 007) in the sample reported that they had ever tried to kill themselves.
-This is concerningly high figure, but when sub-group analysis was performed, this percentage rising dramatically in those who identify themselves as transgender.
-The highest rate was reported in female to male adolescents (50.8%), followed by adolescents who identified as not exclusively male or female (41.8%), male to female adolescents (29.9%), questioning adolescents (27.9%), female adolescents (17.6%), and male adolescents (9.8%)
+In this cohort, 50.6% identified as female and 48% male, with 0.7% identifying as transgender and a further 0.9% unsure.
+A total of 14.1% of adolescents (n = 17 007) in the sample reported having tried to kill themselves.
+This is a concerningly high figure, but when the sub-group analysis was performed, this percentage rose dramatically in those who identify themselves as transgender.
+The highest rate was reported in female-to-male adolescents (50.8%), followed by adolescents who identified as not exclusively male or female (41.8%), male-to-female adolescents (29.9%), questioning adolescents (27.9%), female adolescents (17.6%), and male adolescents (9.8%)

 The research team further interrogated the data using logistic regression models, identifying that transgender, questioning, and female adolescents had higher odds of suicide behaviour than their male counterparts.
 They also noted that beyond gender identity, a non-heterosexual sexual orientation was associated with higher odds of suicide behaviour, as was identifying as a racial or ethnic minority.